Falukey/gator-boot.dev-corse/README.md

 ## Configuration

-Create a config.json file in your home directory:
+Create a config.json file in your home directory you will need  ```json:

 ```json
 {